 RESALE

+DON'T GUESS!
 Buying a home in a common interest community (condo, co-op, townhome, single family, attached, detached, etc.) should not be a gamble.
-Homeowners should be prepared to perform appropriate due diligence and invest the time and money required BEFORE purchasing to understand the details of what is most likely their largest asset.
+Purchasers should be prepared to perform appropriate due diligence and invest the time and money required BEFORE making a real property investment.

 Resale certificate fees are capped at $275 by Washington state statute.
 Additional fees are invalid / illegal.